Close Menu

 In addition to pain and physical limitations, there are many other kinds of problems that can happen if your bone fractures.
 The following list explains various problems that can occur from bones fractures and can lead to disability.

-First, if you have a bone fracture, you could experience:
+First, if you have a bone fracture, then you could experience:

 • Injuries to muscles, joints, major blood vessels and organs